 Optimize/Clean WP Database Using WP Sweep

 WP Sweep is a database optimizer free plugin for WordPress websites.
-It’s a great plugin to fix many of the problems that may be slowing your website down.
+It’s a great plugin to fix many of the problems that may be slowing your website admin or frontend down.

 It is compatible with ALL themes and ALL versions of WordPress and can be used together with other speed optimization solutions.